National Sun Awareness Program

 Since 1989, the Canadian Dermatology Association’s annual, nationwide Sun Awareness Week has helped educate Canadians about dangers of excessive sun exposure — and reduce the incidence of skin cancer in the country.

-Next year’s Sun Awareness Week will take place Monday, June 2 to Sunday, June 8, 2013, and will be marked by a number of events and activities, including:
+This year’s Sun Awareness Week will take place Monday, June 6 to Sunday, June 12, 2016, and will be marked by a number of events and activities, including:

 In 2007, CDA launched its Sun Safety for Outdoor Workers Program, which included the production of a 50-page manual for human resources professionals to introduce a complete sun safety program for outdoor workers in their organization; a 10 minute DVD, aimed at outdoor workers, to help this group learn the facts about skin cancer and find out safe, easy ways to protect themselves; a 3-panel brochure explaining why outdoor workers have a greater risk of skin cancer; and a mid-sized poster for office notice boards or patients rooms.